chiefy/chiefy.github.io.old/_posts/2014-08-23-sails-generate-ember.markdown

 ---
 layout: post
-title: "Using Sails Generators To Integrate An ember-cli Project"
+title: Using Sails Generators To Integrate An ember-cli Project
 date: 2014-09-03 18:00:00
 tags:
   - sails